wacncontent/CustomizeTool/addCommentOutput/articles/load-balancer/load-balancer-multivip.md

 >[AZURE.NOTE] Another scenario for the use the multiple VIPs is hosting multiple SQL AlwaysOn availability group listeners on the same set of Virtual Machines.

 VIPs are dynamic by default, which means that the actual IP address assigned to the cloud service may change over time.
 To prevent that from happening, you can reserve a VIP for your service.
-To learn more about reserved VIPs, see [Reserved Public IP](../virtual-networks-reserved-public-ip).
+To learn more about reserved VIPs, see [Reserved Public IP](/documentation/articles/virtual-networks-reserved-public-ip).

->[AZURE.NOTE] Please see [IP Address pricing](http://azure.microsoft.com/pricing/details/ip-addresses/) for information on pricing on VIPs and reserved IPs.
+>[AZURE.NOTE] Please see [IP Address <!-- deleted by customization pricing](/home/features/ip-addresses/#price) --><!-- keep by customization: begin --> pricing](/home/features/reserved-ip-addresses/#price) <!-- keep by customization: end --> for information on pricing on VIPs and reserved IPs.

 You can use PowerShell to verify the VIPs used by your cloud services, as well as add and remove VIPs, associate a VIP to an endpoint, and configure load balancing on a specific VIP.